-In relation to the December 18, 2001 acquisition of 49.9% of Sithe Energies, Inc. (Sithe) common stock, Generation had a \$700 million payable to Exelon, which was repaid in the second quarter of 2001.
-Interest expense related to this payable for the three months ended March 31, 2001 was \$15 million.
+In relation to the December 18, 2001 acquisition of 49.9% of Sithe common stock, Generation had a \$700 million payable to Exelon, which was repaid in the second quarter of 2001.
+Interest expense related to this payable for the three and six months ended June 30, 2001 was \$8 million and \$23 million, respectively.

-13. NEW ACCOUNTING PRONOUNCEMENTS (Exelon and Generation)
+14. NEW ACCOUNTING PRONOUNCEMENTS (Exelon and Generation)

 In June 2001, the FASB issued SFAS No. 143, "Asset Retirement Obligations" (SFAS No. 143).
-In August 2001, the FASB issued SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" (SFAS No. 144).
-In April 2002, the FASB issued SFAS No. 145, "Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections" (SFAS No. 145).
+In April 2002, the FASB issued SFAS No. 145, "

+Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections" (SFAS No. 145).
+In July 2002, the FASB issued SFAS No. 146, "Accounting for Costs Associated with Exit or Disposal Activities" (SFAS No. 146).

 SFAS No. 143 provides accounting requirements for retirement obligations associated with tangible long-lived assets.
 Exelon expects to adopt SFAS No. 143 on January 1, 2003.
 Retirement obligations associated with long-lived assets included within the scope of SFAS No. 143 are those for which there is a legal obligation to settle under existing or enacted law, statute, written or oral contract or by legal construction under the doctrine of promissory estoppel.

-Adoption of SFAS No. 143 will change the accounting for the decommissioning of Exelon's nuclear generating plants.
+Adoption of SFAS No. 143 will change the accounting for the decommissioning of Exelon's nuclear generating plants as well as certain other long-lived assets.

 Currently, Generation records the obligation for decommissioning ratably over the lives of the plants.
 The January 1, 2003 adoption of SFAS No. 143 will require a cumulative effect adjustment effective the date of adoption to adjust plant assets and decommissioning liabilities to the values they would have been had this standard been employed from the in-service dates of the plants.

-The effect of this cumulative adjustment will be to increase the decommissioning liability to reflect a full decommissioning obligation in current year dollars.
-Additionally, the standard will require the accrual of an asset related to the full amount of the decommissioning obligation, which will be amortized over the remaining lives of the plants.
+As it relates to nuclear decommissioning, the effect of this cumulative adjustment will be to change the decommissioning liability to reflect the fair value of the decommissioning obligation at the balance sheet date.
+Additionally, the standard will require the accrual of an asset related to the decommissioning obligation, which will be amortized over the remaining lives of the plants.
 The net difference between the asset recognized and the liability recorded upon adoption of SFAS No. 143 will be charged to earnings and recognized as a cumulative effect, net of expected regulatory recovery.
-The decommissioning liability to be recorded represents an obligation for the future decommissioning of the plants, and as a result interest expense will be accrued on this liability until such time as the obligation is satisfied.
+The decommissioning liability to be recorded represents an obligation for the future decommissioning of the plants, and as a result accretion expense will be accrued on this liability until such time as the obligation is satisfied.

-Exelon is in the process of evaluating the impact of SFAS No. 143 on its financial statements, and cannot determine the ultimate impact of adoption at this time, however the cumulative effect could be material to Exelon's earnings.
+Exelon, ComEd, PECO and Generation are in the process of evaluating the impact of SFAS No. 143 on their financial statements, and cannot determine the ultimate impact of adoption at this time, however, the cumulative effect could be material to earnings.
 Additionally, although over the life of the plant the charges to earnings for the depreciation of the asset and the interest on the liability will be equal to the amounts currently recognized as decommissioning expense, the timing of those charges will change and in the near-term period subsequent to adoption, the depreciation of the asset and the interest on the liability could result in an increase in expense.